Pro-Bandey/HomePage-Lite/README.md

-# 🏠 HomePage Lite - Browser Extension
+# HomePage Lite

-**HomePage Lite** (Version 10.0) is a lightweight, high-performance browser extension that replaces your default new tab page with a custom, beautifully integrated web dashboard via an iframe.
+**HomePage Lite** is a lightweight, high-performance browser extension that replaces your default new tab page with a custom, beautifully integrated web dashboard via an iframe.
 It fully supports both **Google Chrome (Manifest V3)** and **Mozilla Firefox (Manifest V2)**.

 ## ✨ Key Features